tareldewhi/tareldewhi.github.io/en/asis.md

 - <a href="/en/symbiosis/"><b>Symbiosis</b> →</a>

-  The theoretical framework for a formal machine for interspecies communication.<br>
+  The theoretical framework for a formal machine for interspecies communication.
 The system starts from a hypothesis: <em>mutual understanding is impossible without a shared context.</em><br>
   For this reason, Symbiosis does not attempt to transmit predetermined meanings or impose a human communication system on another species.
 Instead, it seeks to create the conditions for a shared context to emerge through interaction.